Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/GameDesign.md

 There is explanation about game play like this markdown file.

-### Setting / Credit
+###Credit
-    Press the Setting / Credit button, the setting box of sound and credit are appear.
+    Press Credit button, the credit are appear.

-You can control loudness level of BGM, SFX, and instrument sound.

-You can off BGM, SFX.
-But can't instrument sound.

 And all audio files and image files' creator is written.